Stuart Forster reviews the book The Beer and Food Companion by Stephen Beaumont.

 The chapter entitled The Essence of Beer provides an overview of what beer is and how it is made.
 It’s informative and as easily digestible as a German pale lager.
 The sub-sections – on topics such as yeast, barley malt and hops – are broken up by emboldened, capitalised pull-outs and illustrating photos with captions.

 The chapter that follows, Beer Styles, makes a bold attempt to provide an overview of the multiplicity and expanding range of beers on sale around the world today.
-As Beaumont points out, the number of styles has grown markedly since Michael Jackson listed 24 in his ground-breaking work of 1977, The World Guide to Beer.
+As Beaumont points out, the number of styles has grown markedly since Michael Jackson listed 24 in his ground-breaking work of 1977, which was the basis of The New World Guide to Beer:

 Pairing food and beer